 I’m struggling with a philosophical question that has plagued me for well over a decade.
 Is it wise for parents to provide financial assistance to their adult children and if so is it okay for them to do so in an unequal fashion?
 Now I’m not talking about health issues that would result in one child needing more money for therapy or daily living.
 I’m talking about a family with two children who have similar capabilities and intelligence.

 One child is a ‘go-getter.’
 He worked hard in school and graduated with two degrees.
 Before graduating he was offered a job at a company he worked for in college.
 His skills and knowledge from schoolwork and internships led to a high starting salary.
 As the years progressed his wages also rose.
 He took greater risks in his career by becoming an employee of smaller companies where he could learn aspects of running a business.
 He proved himself in the industry and ultimately formed his own company.

 The other child did not take advantage of his opportunities.
-He failed out of college twice and lied to his family about the failure for over three years.
+He failed out of college twice.
 Without a degree he started working at a much lower salary then his brother.

 The good news is that the past is the past.
 It has been nearly ten years since the second child failed out of school.
 He has been working in the industry for quite some time now and earns close to six figures and well over $200,000 as a family.